10 mins Duff floated a free-kick

 Newcastle player to score on his debut since Duncan Ferguson against

-Wimbledon in November 1998.
-Joining the likes of Jackie Milburn, Len
+Sib joins the likes of Jackie Milburn, Len

-Shackleton, Micky Quinn and others but not Malcolm Macdonald,
+Shackleton, Micky Quinn but not Malcolm Macdonald,

 Alan Shearer or Craig Bellamy who only scored on their home debuts.